-Interviewer Recommendation: Outstanding Candidate ✓ Very Good Candidate Average Candidate ☐ Below Average Candidate YOU WILL NEED TO DOWNLOAD THIS PRIOR TO FILLING OUT FOR EACH STUDENT.
+Interviewer Recommendation: [Outstanding Candidate Average Candidate Below Average Candidate YOU WILL NEED TO DOWNLOAD THIS PRIOR TO FILLING OUT FOR EACH STUDENT.
 Or you can print it and scan it with your handwritten notes.
 Return to Jacque Evans, jevans@wisbar.org no later than January 24.
 Student Name: Law School: UW MULS Interviewer: AM A. General Qualifications 1.
 Relevant Skills and Qualities: Based on the candidate's interview and prior work experience or other appropriate activities, assess candidate's relevant skills and qualities and how prepared the candidate may be for legal employment.
-Check a Score: Lowest $\bigvee$ $\Box$ 1 $\Box$ 2 $\Box$ 3 $\boxtimes$ 4 $\uparrow$ Highest Interviewer Comments: She's interned at two notable legal offices in the past and Seems very involved the law School.
-It seems like and Seems very involved the law School.
-It seems like She needs something more heavy duty when it 2.
-Communication Skills: comes to legal experience.
-2. Communication Skills: something more heavy duty when it Assess the candidate's ability to effectively communicate in English, both orally and in writing, as well as his/her ability to understand and communicate legal issues, professional issues and general instructions.
-Check a Score: Lowest ↓ ☐ 1 ☐ 2 ☐ 3 ☐ 4 ↑ Highest Interviewer Comments: Her writing is good and she is a very good communicator. the needs a challenging legal experience, something Sha Carrow Carrow B. Interview Characteristics: has been through adot of challenge but still managed to persevere and finish her but still managed to persevere and finish her To but still managed to passers olace now and Case 2:23-cv-01697 Filed 12/19/23 Page 130 of 259 Document 1-2 Case 2:23-cv-01697 Filed 12/19/23 Page 130 of 259 Document 1-2
+Check a Score: Lowest ↓ ☐ 1 ☐ 2 ☐ 3 ☐ 4 ↑ Highest Interviewer Comments: She's intermed at two notable legal offices in the past she's intermed at two notable legal offices in the past and Seems very involved at the law School.
+It seems like and Seems very involved at the law School.
+It seems like and Seems she needs something more heavy duty when it 2.
+Communication Skills: comes to legal experience. and seems very involved the law school.
+It seems when it 2.
+Communication Skills: comes to lead experience.
+Assess the candidate's ability to effectively communicate in English, both orally and in writing, as well as his/her ability to understand and communicate legal issues, professional issues and general instructions.
+Check a Score: Lowest ↓ ☐ 1 ☐ 2 ☐ 3 ☐ 4 ↑ Highest Interviewer Comments: Her writing is good and she is as very good communicator. she needs a challenging legal experience, sourceining B. Interview Characteristics: has been through outer of challenged but still managed the persevere and finish here Lyear.
+She is in a better place now and All year.
+She is in a better place now and she to but still managed the persevere and and 11 year.
+She is in a berry shine and sh Case 2:23-cv-01697-SCD Filed 01/24/24 Page 130 of 259 Document 35-2